 “I don’t remember when I stopped loving him that way.
 But it’s gone.”

-Many remain married for any number of reasons that don’t reflect undying devotion.
+Many remain partnered for any number of reasons that don’t reflect undying devotion.
 Money.
-The kids, Habit.
+The kids.
+Habit.
 Religious beliefs.
 Fear of being alone.
 Fear of what others might think.
 An addiction to the bitter fighting of an emotional rollercoaster.
-Or pure inertia.
+Or perhaps pure inertia.

 In trying to help a couple rediscover their bond, I ask this question.

 Knowing all the things you know now, why would you marry your partner today?